-According to the data of the Lithuanian Department of Statistics, in 2018 the number of publishers who have published at least one book, brochure or booklet was 514, although the number of publishing houses that actually operate in the Lithuanian publishing market is around 50.
-The Lithuanian Publishers Association, established in 1989, unites currently 43 active publishing houses as well as NGO’s mostly concentrating on specialised publishing.
+According to the data of Statistics Lithuania, in 2020 the number of publishers who have published at least one book, brochure or booklet was 532, although the number of publishing houses that actively operate in the Lithuanian publishing market is around 50.
+The Lithuanian Publishers Association, established in 1989, currently unites 50 active publishing houses as well as NGO’s mostly concentrating on specialised publishing.

 Table 17: Number of titles of books and brochures by type and year

-The International Vilnius Book Fair is the major event of Lithuanian books publishing industry.
-The Fair has been organised since 1999 and during the twenty years of its existence became the biggest and most important book fair in the Baltic States.
+The International Vilnius Book Fair is the major event of the Lithuanian books publishing industry.
+The Fair has been organised since 1999 and during the twenty-three years of its existence became the biggest and most important book fair in the Baltic States.
 It gives a possibility to evaluate the whole publishing market of Lithuania and the neighbouring countries, and to get to know new names of the literary world.
-The Fair is also the main meeting place of publishers, authors and readers.
-Over 500 cultural events are held annually during the four opening days, the Fair attracts more than 60 000 visitors.
-The main accent of the Fair is on books and cultural events, as well as on the possibility for authors to interact with their readers.
+The Fair is also the main meeting place of publishers, authors, and readers.
+Over 500 cultural events are held annually during the four opening days, which attract more than 60 000 visitors.
+The main focus of the Fair is on books and cultural events, as well as on the possibility for authors to interact with their readers.

 The publishing industry is supported by the Ministry of Culture of the Republic of Lithuania, the Lithuanian Council of Culture, and the Lithuanian Culture Institute.